dmis-lab/BioLAMA/README.md

 ```

 <b>Important</b>: Triples of UMLS is not provided due to the license.
 For those who want to probe LMs using triples of UMLS, we provide the pre-processing scripts for UMLS.
-Please follow [instruction](preprocessing/README.md).
+Please follow this [instruction](preprocessing/README.md).

 ## Experiments